kevintruong/til/Pipes,-Part-2:-Pipe-programming-secrets.md

     fclose(f);
 ```
 For writing to files this is unnecessary - just use `fopen` which does the same as `open` and `fdopen`
-However for pipes, we already have a file descriptor
+However for pipes, we already have a file descriptor - so this is great time to use `fdopen`!

 Here's a complete example using pipes that almost works!
 Can you spot the error?
 Hint: The parent never prints anything!